gojira69/Bias-Analysis-in-LLMs/Legal Bias/BIAS_IN_LEGAL_AI.md

 - Using these, we plot the plot the graphs for `Region Vs Conflicts`, `Religion Vs Conflicts`, `Gender Vs Conflicts`, etc.

+## Are LLMs biased?

+Any language model is not inherently biased.
+They show their biased nature after training, and may potentially amplify those biases.
+Since they are trained on huge and numerous datasets, the model can learn some of these societal biases and exhibit/amplify some of them.
+LLMs find patterns in data, learn them, and reproduce them.
+If the datasets have under representation or over represenation of certain social axes, then the LLM may try to learn this, and hence these topics become skewed.

 ## Bias Analysis

 1. From the prompts and their responses, we can calculate how accurate the models are.
 The accuracies are as follows: